SilentRhetoric/WindowSense/README.md

   - Ambient temp & humidity readout from the Nest
   - Thermostat heat & cool setpoint readouts
   - LED brightness adjustment
-  - Manually refreshing the graph
+  - Manual forecast & graph refresh
-  - A way to safely shut down the Raspberry Pi
+  - A safe shutdown process

+Additionally, temperature forecast data is written to a .csv file for future data analysis, and the Nest thermostat traits are written to a JSON file to allow investigation of deeper integration opportunities.

 ## Repository Contents